 Few things can be as frustrating for a small business owner than a customer who refuses to pay.
 Small contracting businesses have a great deal of overhead, between the equipment and the labor and materials necessary.
 A non-paying customer can disrupt those cash flows.
 What should you do if a customer refuses to pay after you've rendered contracting services?
+Here, we'll suggest the following possibilities:

 First, see whether you can discuss the situation (if you can get the customer to answer the phone).
 Was there a particular area of the work that the customer was unhappy with?
 If so, is it easily fixable, for example, by installing a different doorknob or switching a small fixture?
 It might be worth your effort to put a bit more work into the project, if that will break down the barrier to payment.